tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 * too few scopes and objects live on the Java heap longer than they need to, potentially blowing up resident memory usage;
-* too many scopes and the stack space runs out, as in the following snippet.
+* too many scopes and the stack space runs out, with too many buffers amounting to excess capacity, as in the following snippet.

 ``` haskell
 sumIterator